 - Give your CV a thorough re-read yourself.

-- If your CV is littered with basic spelling or grammatical errors, employers will chuck it in the bin.
+- If your resume is littered with basic spelling or grammatical errors, employers will chuck it in the bin.

 - Oh, and be sure to leave any abbreviations or ‘text speak’ where it belongs: in your mobile phone.